 You’ll see horsepower and torque figures discussed whenever we talk about vehicle performance in our car reviews, but what do they really mean?
 Well, they explain how much ‘oomph’ the vehicle has.
 The numbers have a direct impact on how fast a car will feel when you put your foot down on the accelerator.

 Oomph (to use the technical term) is broken down into two component parts; power and torque.

-However, from mid-2017 onwards we switched to using PS for power and Nm (Newton metres) for torque, to reflect increasing adoption of these units across most of the motoring industry.
+However, from mid-2017 onwards, we switched to using PS for power and Nm (Newton metres) for torque, to reflect increasing adoption of these units across most of the motoring industry.
 PS stands for pferdestaerke, which is the German word for horsepower.
 However, it's important to note that, while we use the PS figure in our reviews, we refer to it as 'horsepower' rather than PS to make it clearer and easier to understand.

-Confusingly, some outlets and manufacturers use different units again – hp, kW, or cv for power, for example. – but all relate to the same thing, even though the unit sizes and measurement methods are different.
+Confusingly, some outlets and manufacturers use different units again; hp, kW, or cv for power, for example.
+However, all these relate to the same thing, even though the unit sizes and measurement methods are different.

 How do you explain brake horsepower?

 Let’s start with explaining power.
 Simplified, the higher the PS number, the more power output the engine generates.